SanketKaluskar/SummarizerApi/ReadMe.md

 - Content
 - Organization
 - Project (optional)
+- Required Roles
-- Required Roles and Embeddings (more on this later).
+- Embeddings (more on this later).

-AuthZ is evaluated on a per-chunk basis, using these attributes, applying biz rules (the ACL) from the following RBAC Matrix.
+AuthZ is evaluated on a per-chunk basis, using these attributes, applying biz rules (the ACL) from the below RBAC Matrix.
-A summarizer is given one or more chunks to arrive at a summary, therefore applying the ACL to withhold certain chunks prevents cross-organization leakage.
+A summarizer is given one or more chunks to summarize, therefore applying the ACL to withhold certain chunks prevents cross-organization leakage.

 RBAC is used for coarse-grained role assignments (e.g., Administrator, Manager) and ABAC for fine-grained filtering based on attributes like organization and project.
-ABAC is not shown in the RBAC Matrix.

 |  | Mining | Mining Project *SubTerra* | Food and Commodities | Imperium Financials |
 | ----------- | ----------- | ----------- | ----------- | ----------- |